 Community at Friends School begins in each classroom.
 It expands to the school, the neighborhood, the city, and beyond.
 Children’s sense of community gradually grows to include other cultures and all living things.

 Parent participation is welcomed and encouraged at Friends School for the full functioning of the school, as well as the success of each child.
-Parents have the opportunity to participate in classroom activities, community-wide celebrations, and educational events, and to volunteer in a variety of ways, including participation on the Parent Council or serving on committees or on the Community Board.
+Parents have the opportunity to participate in classroom activities, community-wide celebrations, and educational events, and to volunteer in a variety of ways, including participation in Friends Connect (our parent community) or serving on committees or on the Community Board.
 Parent involvement provides support for the school and enhances the experience of students and their families.

 At Friends School there are many committees that support the work of the school.
 Although faculty and staff serve on committees, parent participation on committees is critical.
 Service on committees is a great way to get to know and understand the workings of the school as well as to meet people you might otherwise not come in contact with.